virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 #### ACM Code of Ethics and Professional Conduct

 The **Association for Computing Machinery (ACM)** has developed a comprehensive code of ethics for computing professionals.
-The ACM Code of Ethics and Professional Conduct serves as the conscience of the computing profession[2].
+The ACM Code of Ethics and Professional Conduct serves as the conscience of the computing profession.

 **General Moral Imperatives:**
 1. Contribute to society and to human well-being, acknowledging that all people are stakeholders in computing